 The IPL 2026 mini-auction is almost here, and the buzz around trades, IPL retentions, and player targets has reached fever pitch.
 With the pre-auction trade window already open, teams are busy reshuffling their squads, looking for the perfect mix of experienced stars and fresh talent.
-From blockbuster trade rumours involving Sanju Samson and Ishan Kishan to speculation about uncapped finishers like Ashutosh Sharma and Robin Minz, the lead-up to this auction promises drama and high-stakes decisions.
+From blockbuster trade rumours involving Sanju Samson and Ishan Kishan to rising speculation about uncapped finishers like Ashutosh Sharma and Robin Minz, the lead-up to this auction promises both drama and high-stakes decisions.
 Here’s your complete guide to the IPL 2026 mini-auction – dates, rules, trade window details, team-wise targets, and the big names expected to spark bidding wars.

 After a landmark 2025 season, teams are reshaping squads through the trade window before the IPL 2026 mini-auction.
 The emphasis this cycle: surgical fixes over full rebuilds—especially Indian cores, an anchor or finisher in the middle order, and multi-skill overseas all-rounders.